OtherAndrew/nuxt-blog/content/posts/chattercast.md

 ---

 Building ChatterCast was undoubtedly one of the most rigorous projects I have undertaken.
 I had to learn how to quickly get up to speed and deliver code.
-Beyond that, I now have a greater understanding about what it takes to develop a full stack mobile app.
+Beyond that, I now have a greater understanding about what it takes to develop a full stack mobile app and how to work well with others to deliver code.